Background Jobs and Scheduled Tasks in Node.js

 })Overdue Task Reminders (Daily at 9am)

-The most complex cron job queries for overdue tasks, looks up assignees via the join table, and dispatches email jobs:
+The most complex cron job queries for overdue tasks, looks up each task's assignees, and dispatches email jobs.
+The data access lives behind the task repository — the cron job just calls repository methods:

 @Service()